National Institute Of Allergy And Infectious Diseases (niaid)

 Nose drop vaccines aim to protect kids from RSV

 ⭐️ VACCINE ⭐️ CompletedThis early-stage study tested two experimental RSV vaccines given as nose drops in 60 children.
-Some children already had RSV antibodies (ages 1 to 5) and some did not (ages 6 months to 2 years).
-The main goal was to check if the vaccines were safe and triggered an immune respons…
+Some children already had RSV antibodies (ages 1-5) and some did not (ages 6 months-2 years).
+The main goals were to check safety and whether the vaccines triggered an immune response.

 Phase: PHASE1 • Sponsor: National Institute of Allergy and Infectious Diseases (NIAID) • Aim: ⭐️ VACCINE ⭐️